BlockchainInstituteChi/developer-bootcamp/README.md

 To set up the server, you'll need to enter the app/ directory and install the npm modules with `npm install`

-** This will generate a node_modules folder containing the npm dependancy files and may take some time.
+This will generate a node_modules folder containing the npm dependancy files and may take some time.
 Do not run this command as your root user.

+NOTE: If you already have a working version of npm and node.js, just make sure they're above version 6.
+If not, you can use the Node Version Manager to install the correct version.

 # Launch